ACLU-CA/LADA_report_2020/README.md

 >   * Unique case identifiers, charges, and outcomes (including diversion) of all misdemeanor charges for minors and adults in Los Angeles county.
 >   * Unique case identifiers, charges, enhancements and outcomes (including diversion) of all felony charges for minors and adults in Los Angeles county.

-In response to this portion of the request, the Los Angeles District Attorney's office provided an Excel spreadsheet.
+In response to this portion of the request, the Los Angeles District Attorney's office provided an Excel file.

 la_data.R takes that Excel spreadsheet, cleans it and adds information necessary to conduct the analyses described in the paper.
 It produces a dataframe called `data`